128th Light Anti-Aircraft Regiment, Royal Artillery: Operations Overlord and Diver

 With the lower threat of attack by the weakened Luftwaffe, AA Command was forced in early 1944 to release manpower for the planned invasion of Normandy (Operation Overlord).
-Many Home Defence AA regiments were reduced, and 128th LAA Rgt lost 424 LAA Bty, which began disbanding at Torquay, on 17 February 1944, completing by 16 March.
+Many Home Defence AA regiments were reduced, and 128th LAA Regiment lost 424 LAA Battery, which began disbanding at Torquay, on 17 February 1944, completing by 16 March.

 In the early part of 1944, 3 AA Group had responsibilities for protecting 'Overlord' camps and embarkation ports, and at the same time preparing for the expected onslaught of V-1 flying bombs ('Divers').
 An elaborate anti-Diver plan was drawn up to protect Bristol, with belts of LAA guns and S/Ls across the predicted flight path.
 The V-1 offensive began on 13 June, a week after the 'Overlord' convoys had left harbour and the D Day landings had begun.
 In the event, the Bristol defences were not needed: US forces quickly sealed off the launching sites in the Cherbourg peninsula.
 The story in the London area was different, and as efforts to combat them (Operation Diver) progressed, AA units and formations were stripped from the West Country and repositioned along the coast of South East England.
 3 AA Group HQ moved from Bristol to London, and 60th AA Bde was left as a skeleton force.